bigqio/bigq/README.md

 //
 // start the server
 //
-BigQServer server = new BigQServer(null, 8000, false, false, true, true, 0);
+Server server = new Server(null);			// with a default configuration Server server = new Server("server.json");	// with a configuration file

 //
 // set callbacks